House Painting Best Practices Part 1: Essential Techniques for a Flawless Finish

 How long does it take to paint a house?

 The timeline depends on the size and scope.
 For a typical 2,000 sq ft home interior, professional crews take 2-4 days including prep and drying time.
 Exteriors can take 3-7 days depending on weather and surface condition.
 Rushing the process often compromises quality.
+For a ballpark, expect one day for prep, one day per coat for interiors, plus drying time.
+A thorough job is worth the wait.

 What is the best paint sheen for each room?

 Flat or matte finishes are ideal for low-traffic areas and ceilings because they hide imperfections.
 Eggshell and satin are popular for living rooms and bedrooms — easy to clean without glare.
 Semi-gloss and gloss are best for trim, kitchens, and bathrooms due to their durability and moisture resistance.
+For high-moisture rooms, semigloss enamel stands up to cleaning and humidity.

 Should I prime before painting?

 Yes, in most cases.
 Primer provides adhesion, seals stains, and ensures true color.
 You should especially prime if you're painting over dark colors, new drywall, bare wood, or surfaces previously painted with gloss finishes.
 Self-priming paints are convenient but often still require a separate primer for best results.
+For example, painting over a deep red with a light beige without primer may require four coats instead of two.

 How do I choose the right color for my home?